eliberty/prop-types/README.md

  ```

 The immutable type checker let you describe every types like if it's not some immutable object.
+So, you just have to wrap the first level of an immutable object with `Proptypes.immutable()` and use basic prop-types after !

 ## Migrating from React.PropTypes